thehandelian/stgproject/README.md

 # stgproject
-trying to make a basic game
+Trying to make a basic game